Who Decides If a Hotel Is Luxury or Not?

 unstained, unchipped counters, whether marble or tile; a tub built for two, and not too high to step into; good water pressure in the shower; prestige or artisan toiletries that smell neither too flowery nor masculine, and that, for now, are not made in China; bath gel as well as bar soap (two bars: one for the sink, one for the shower); shower cap, Q-trips, and a mending kit; robes and slippers; plenty of fluffy, high-quality terry towels; makeup mirror that lights; enough racks or hooks for drying hand laundry (so easy to provide, yet so rare).
 In Europe and many other places, you should expect a bidet, and in Asian luxury hotels, a TOTO toilet.

 Luxury Hotel Service: So Many "Shoulds"

 Luxury hotel guests should get the feeling that they are known and valued.
-I once profiled a Tahiti resort that resembled Paradise, but the staff's haughty, cold, derisive manner made it feel like Alcatraz.
+There's a Tahiti resort that resembles Paradise, but the staff's haughty, cold, derisive manner to n on-French speakers makes it feel like Alcatraz.